Understanding Pulse Watches: What Makes Them Tick Today?

 - Long battery life, often lasting a week or more

 Many watches now include fitness tracking features.
 They can count steps, calories burned, and active minutes.
-Some offer guided workouts right on your wrist.
+The PulsePro goes further with its advanced body measurement capabilities.

-Advanced models can measure blood oxygen levels.
+Advanced models like the PulsePro can measure blood oxygen levels.
 This is useful for athletes training at high altitudes.
 It can also help detect sleep apnea and other health issues.

 The Impact of Innovation on Pulse Watch Sales in the U.S.